-(1) All claims for personal injury or property damage arising from or relating to the operation of any Tribal Gaming Operation shall be adjudicated exclusively in the Tribal Courts, and in no other venue or locale.

-(2) The Tribal Courts shall have original and exclusive jurisdiction to adjudicate all claims provided for herein, but only if:

-(A) The purported injury occurred on the premises of a Facility or Gaming Operation licensed under this Ordinance;

-(B) The claimant (a) followed all required procedures pursuant to Tribal law, including administrative regulations, and the pertinent terms of any compact in effect between the Tribes and any state relating to such Gaming Operation, (b) exhausted any and all administrative remedies, and (c) provided all of the information required for filing such a claim including, without limitation, the delivery to the Gaming Operation of a valid and timely written notice of tort claim, signed by the claimant under oath or pursuant to a declaration affirming the validity of all information provided in such notice;

-(C) The Gaming Operation denied the tort or other claim; and

-(D) The claimant filed an appeal in the Tribal Courts no later than on the onehundred-eightieth (180th) day after the date the claimant received notice of the denial of the claim by the Gaming Operation.
+- 1. All claims for personal injury or property damage arising from or relating to the operation of any Tribal Gaming Operation shall be exclusively in the Quapaw Tribal Court, and in no other venue or locale. - 2.
+The Tribal Court shall have original and exclusive jurisdiction to adjudicate all claims provided for herein, but only if: - a.
+The purported injury occurred on the premises of a Facility or Gaming Operation licensed under this Ordinance; - b.
+The claimant (a) followed all required procedures pursuant to Tribal law, including administrative regulations, and the pertinent terms of any compact in effect between the Tribe and the State of Oklahoma relating to such Gaming Operation, (b) exhausted any and all administrative remedies, and (c) provided all of the information required for filing such a claim including, without limitation, the delivery to the Gaming Operation of a valid and timely written notice of tort claim, signed by the claimant under oath or pursuant to a declaration affirming the validity of all information provided in such notice; - c.
+The Gaming Operation denied the tort or other claim; and d.
+The claimant filed an appeal in the Tribal Court no later than on the one-hundred-eightieth (180th) day after the date the claimant received notice of the denial of the claim by the Gaming Operation.

-(b) Limitations on Tort Claims
+B. Limitations on Tort Claims

-(1) The Tribal Courts shall have no jurisdiction to award damages to any claimant in excess of the limits of a Gaming Operation's liability insurance applicable to tort claims, and no judgment may be entered or recovered except as against the Gaming Operation's public liability insurance policy.

-(2) A claimant's failure to file a tort claim or prize claim in accordance with the requirements of this subsection and in accordance with all applicable requirements of any compact in effect between the Tribe and any state relating to the Gaming Operation shall constitute a waiver of all rights of appeal, and further shall deprive the Tribal Courts of jurisdiction over the claim.

-(3) A claimant's failure to file a tort claim within one (1) year of the date of the alleged injury shall deprive the Tribal Court of jurisdiction over the matter and forever bar such tort claim against the Gaming Operation.

-(4) The Tribal Courts shall have no jurisdiction or authority hereunder to award any damages for personal injuries or property damages claims from the assets or property of the Gaming Operation or the Tribe.

-(5) Nothing herein shall be construed as a waiver of the sovereign immunity from unconsented suit of the Gaming Operation or the Tribes; provided, however, no Gaming Operation shall assert its immunity from unconsented suit as a defense to any claim for personal injury or property damage filed hereunder in the Tribal Courts if the amount claimed does not exceed the limits of the Gaming Operation's public liability insurance and the claim is otherwise asserted in accordance with the procedures set forth in this Ordinance.
+- 1. The Tribal Court shall have no jurisdiction to award damages to any claimant in excess of the limits of the Gaming Operation's liability insurance applicable to tort claims, and no judgment may be entered or recovered except as against the Gaming Operation's public liability insurance policy. - 2.
+A claimant's failure to file a tort claim or prize claim in accordance with the requirements of this subsection and in accordance with all applicable requirements of any compact in effect between the Tribe and the State of Oklahoma relating to the Gaming Operation shall constitute a waiver of all rights of appeal, and further shall deprive the Tribal Court of jurisdiction over the claim. - 3.
+A claimant's failure to file a tort claim within one (1) year of the date of the alleged injury shall deprive the Tribal Court of jurisdiction over the matter and forever bar such tort claim against the Gaming Operation. - 4.
+The Tribal Court shall have no jurisdiction or authority to award any damages from the assets or property of the Gaming Operation or the Tribe. - 5.
+Nothing herein shall be construed as a waiver of the sovereign immunity from unconsented suit of the Gaming Operation or the Tribe; provided, however, no Gaming Operation shall assert its immunity from unconsented suit as a defense to any claim for personal injury or property damage filed hereunder in the Tribal Court if the amount claimed does not exceed the limits of the Gaming Operation's public liability insurance and the claim is otherwise asserted in accordance with the procedures set forth in this Ordinance.

-(c) Remedies
+C. Remedies